pytorch/audio/examples/pipeline_tacotron2/README.md

 ## Text-to-speech pipeline

 Here we present an example of how to use Tacotron2 to generate audio from text.
-For the text-to-speech pipeline, with an input text, Tacotron2 will first generate the corresponding mel spectrogram.
+The text-to-speech pipeline goes as follows:
+1. text preprocessing: encoder the text into list of symbols (the symbols can represent characters, phonemes, etc.)
+2. spectrogram generation: after retrieving the list of symbols, we feed this list to a Tacotron2 model and the model will output the mel spectrogram.
-After the mel spectrograms is generated, a vocoder will take in the mel spectrograms and convert them in to a waveform.
+3. time-domain conversion: when the mel spectrogram is generated, we need to convert it into audio with a vocoder.
-Currently, there are three vocoders being supported, which includes the [WaveRNN](https://pytorch.org/audio/stable/models/wavernn.html), [Griffin-Lim](https://pytorch.org/audio/stable/transforms.html#griffinlim), and [Nvidia's WaveGlow](https://pytorch.org/hub/nvidia_deeplearningexamples_tacotron2/).
+Currently, there are three vocoders being supported in this script, which includes the [WaveRNN](https://pytorch.org/audio/stable/models/wavernn.html), [Griffin-Lim](https://pytorch.org/audio/stable/transforms.html#griffinlim), and [Nvidia's WaveGlow](https://pytorch.org/hub/nvidia_deeplearningexamples_tacotron2/).